- Home

 Follow-up appointments

-After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and look for any signs that the cancer has come back or spread.
-These are known as follow-up appointments.
+After your treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
+These are known as follow-up appointments and are times for you to discuss any concerns you may have.

 When a follow-up appointment or test is approaching, you may find that you think more about the cancer and feel anxious.
-Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety. |
+Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

 Having CA125 blood tests

-Your specialist will also talk to you about the advantages and disadvantages of having regular CA125 blood tests.
-This test is optional; research has found that waiting until new symptoms develop before starting treatment is just as effective as starting treatment earlier.
-This means that your quality of life is better for longer because side effects of further treatment are delayed.
+There is research to suggest that waiting until new symptoms develop before starting treatment is just as effective as starting treatment earlier because of a rise in CA125.
+Not having treatment until you have new symptoms may mean that your quality of life is better for longer because side effects of further treatment are delayed.

 Dealing with feelings of sadness